 Joan specializes in working with couples and families struggling with traumas such as addiction and infidelity.
-She is an Out of Network provider but does participate with Tricare & Humana.
+She is a network provider with individuals who have Blue Cross Blue Shield and Tricare, but couples counseling is not covered by insurance.
 She has daytime, evening and Saturday hours.

 “The day came when the risk it took to remain tight in a bud was more painful than the risk it took to blossom.” –Anais Nin.

 When people immigrate to a different culture from their own they may experience significant stress and anxiety.
 Culture Shock is a term used to describe the stress and anxiety one feels in a new culture.
 As a result of the challenges and cultural shock they experience, many people feel sad, lonely, angry, lost and confused.
 Having gone through the immigration process, I know some of the challenges others experience.

 In addition to specializing in acculturative stress and difficulties related to immigration, I also specialize in working with individuals experiencing trauma, depression, anxiety and grief.
 For the past 7 years I have been working with diverse populations, providing therapy to adults, adolescents and children who have experienced severe trauma.

 I work from a strengths-based perspective, assisting individuals to build their inner strength and overcome hardships in life.
 By using a holistic approach, coupled with empathy, trust and understanding, I provide supportive therapy to mobilize hope, empower individuals, and ultimately improve their quality of life.

 Hiyawkal works with individual adults, young adults 13 and older, and couples.
 She provides therapy in both Amharic and English.

 Her areas of specialization include treatment for Trauma (PTSD), Depression, Anxiety, Grief, and Violent or Aggresive Behavior in the Home.

 She participates with Aetna, Carefirst, and Magellan